 How can your brand be poised to turn on a dime when your parent and student consumers’ needs change?
 Tune in for Part 2 of this series in August to hear how parents are feeling about going back to school in some form, and what it means for their spending.
-And, mark your calendars for C+R’s September 30th Consumer Connections panel, when our colleague Mimie Lund will be hearing from parents about how the initial school year has gone, pivots they’ve had to make, and how brands are making the right impact right now.
+And, register now for C+R’s September 30th Consumer Connections panel, when our colleague Mimie Lund will be hearing from parents about how the initial school year has gone, pivots they’ve had to make, and how brands are making the right impact right now.

 *Source: Deloitte, July 2020

 ^Source: YouthBeat Say What?
 Video Journals, July 2020

 Make sure to read Part 2 and Part 3 of our Back to School Shuffle blogs.
 Also, please watch our consumer panel from September 30, focusing on Back To School as we continue our Consumer Connections Series.